 - Major countries on the continent have remained mono-economies, with minimal success in economic diversification.
 However, under your leadership, Sierra Leone’s Agenda for Prosperity was hinged on Economic Diversification – how were you able to achieve this?

-- Infrastructure remains one of Africa’s primary challenge.
-According to the African Development Bank, Africa needs about $130 to $170 billion per year to address her infrastructure gaps – what in your view can be done to leapfrog the development of critical infrastructure for economic growth and development in the continent?
+- Infrastructure remains one of Africa’s primary challenges.
+According to the African Development Bank, Africa needs about $130 to $170 billion per year to address its infrastructure gaps – what in your view can be done to leapfrog the development of critical infrastructure for economic growth and development in the continent?

 There are several ways to address this, but one key parameter in my view is for us to be able to harness our natural resources and use them for the benefit of all.
 The gaps we experience in the health and education sectors, for instance, are all down to the severe infrastructural deficit we face as a continent.
 For Africa to be able to take its rightful place on the global agenda, we must be able to tap into our God-given resources (both human and natural resources) and judiciously utilize them for the benefit of all.
 Establishing a pool of dependable professionals with a patriotic mindset can also help in this direction.